 If you’re considering a bit of a sea change and want to check out what the rest of the world has to offer, you’d better be sure that your bank balance can handle it.
 Whilst moving is always expensive, moving to one of the most expensive places in the world is sure to put a bit of strain on your budget.
 While many of these destinations may be perfect for a luxury holiday, you may want to think hard before packing up and hitting the road, especially if you don’t have the cash to splash.
+There’s plenty of marketing in tourism these days, so we’ve trawled through it all to create this great list.

 Housing costs and security for working expats in Chad is one of the main reasons why the costs of living are so expensive.
 After an influx of expats, travelling to N’Djamena for work, prices have soared in most areas of living, with takeaway foods costing in excessive of $20.